gsoria/katacoda-scenarios-4/install-pgadmin-container/step1.md

   initial password to login to pgAdmin with.
 * **-e "-d dpage/pgadmin4:latest"** - This directive specifies the container and tag to run.

+Once the command has completed and the command prompt is shown again, click **Continue** to move to the next step.